rafyte/How-To-Gains/README.md

 |                          | Split Squats              |                                                                        |       |                          | Bodyweight Squats         |
 <br/>

 Perform each rep of each exercises slowly and controlled.
 The idea is to keep the muscles under tension for as long as possible.
 All exercises should be slow and controlled on the way down (~3s) and explosive on the way up.
 For example, for jump squats, don't just do quick half-jumps; that's just cardio.
 Land softly and controlled into a full deep squat, all the way down, and explode upwards into a jump.
+Try not to stop at any point throughout the movement.

 Prioritize perfect-form from the start.
 Make sure to perform full range of motion for every exercise.
 For example, for a pushup you should practically touch the floor and extend completely for every rep.